* Threats of ECB action keeps euro subdued

 * Oil prices fall on rising supplies

-* U.S. bond prices slip before two-year supply (Adds oil settlement)
+* U.S. bond prices slip before two-year supply (Adds close of European bond, stock markets)

 By Herbert Lash